 [80T.
 Deleted by No. 1 of 1995 s.
 30.]

 80U.
-Reclassification of vacant offices by Public Transport Authority
+Vacant salaried position, reclassification of

 (1) Where any salaried position becomes vacant by reason of the retirement, resignation or voluntary transfer of an officer from that position, the Public Transport Authority may reclassify that position.

 (2) Notwithstanding that a salaried position has been classified or reclassified by or under a decision or award of the Board, the Public Transport Authority shall not be regarded as having —